engshahrad/AKSim/README.md

 ```
 matlab -nodisplay -nosplash -nodesktop -r RDT
 ```
-Simulation results will be stored in the `temp_res` directory.
-3. Analyze the results: use different plotting scripts to analyze the simulation in different aspects.
+3. Simulation results will be stored in the `temp_res` directory.
+Use different plotting scripts to analyze the simulation in different aspects.

 ## Tested Environment